Live Q&A to Stream Thursday on Facebook and YouTube

-Wake County Public Health’s community outreach continues tonight, Thursday, May 20, at 7 p.m. with the fourth in a series of live virtual town hall meetings.
-Conducted in Spanish, “Salud mental y COVID” will allow the public to ask questions of local mental health experts to guide them through coping with stress and other strong emotions experienced during the pandemic.
+Wake County Public Health’s community outreach continues, Thursday, July 15, at 7 p.m. with the sixth in a series of live virtual town hall meetings.
+Conducted in Spanish, “Adolescentes, vacunas y rutinas posteriores a la COVID” will allow the public to ask questions of local health experts about teen vaccination, need for continued testing, vaccine safety and efficacy, and post-COVID symptoms and precautions.

 The panel of experts includes:

-- Dr. Viviana Martinez-Bianchi, an Associate Professor and Director of Health Equity at Duke University;
+- Dr. Viviana Martinez-Bianchi, associate professor and director of Health Equity at Duke University;

-- Dr. Mae Lynn Reyes- Rodríguez, clinical psychologists at UNC Health;
+- Dr. Mae Lynn Reyes- Rodríguez, clinical psychologist at UNC Health;

-“We are committed to helping our residents navigate through these challenging times,” said Wake County Commissioner Maria Cervania..
-“Our virtual town halls provide opportunities for our diverse communities to connect to local experts who share their cultural experiences, create an open space to engage in conversations, and have some of their top of mind questions about COVID-19 answered.”
+“We are committed to helping our residents navigate through these challenging times,” said Wake County Board of Commissioners Chair Matt Calabria.
+“Our virtual town halls provide opportunities for our diverse communities to connect to local experts who share their cultural experiences, create an open space to engage in conversations and have their COVID-19 questions answered.”